 #3.
 Steven Sun – Li Hao YiYes, he over plans and puts way too much emphasis on saving up money, but that does not necessarily make him a horrible person.
 Li Hao Yi’s main flaw was his pride and inability to listen or make changes.
 A relationship involves two people, so how can one person make all the decisions without consulting the other party.
 That is disrespectful.

 Such a flaw can be worked on, but when nothing is done, it becomes toxic and unbearable.
-After the breakup, Li Hao Yi’s character took an extreme 360 turn, and he lost all his redeeming qualities.
+After the breakup, Li Hao Yi’s character took a drastic turn, and he lost all his redeeming qualities.
 He became more stubborn, violent, rude and still did not want to listen before jumping to conclusions.
 And even though he calmed down at the end, I feel that he still did not learn anything.
 I say this because of the statement he made to Wei Wei before leaving Taipei.
 I quote – “You always make me watch you leave, now you should be the one to watch me leave.”
 To me, that statement proves that he took no lesson away from the breakup but instead felt that it all happened because Wei Wei fell in love with someone else.
 Maizi really summed up what I wanted to tell Li Hao Yi.
 She said – “Comparing yourself to others or blaming others for all your problems is never the right way to go about things.
 First, look within yourself and find out if you also hold some blame.”
 Hao Yi, unlike Gao Zi Yuan, had a chance to make things right, but he let his pride shoot him in the foot before finishing the race.

 #4.
 Nital Lei – Gao Zi YuanShe was such a one-dimensional character; even till the end of the series, she remained the same without any glimpse of hope.
 Her character’s issues should have been resolved faster.
 But I really love the actress because she did an excellent job showing all of Gao Zi Yuan’s flaws.